asokolsky/asokolsky.github.io/hardware/exi/index.md

 # exi

-Virtualization server with GPU and [HBA](../hba-lsi.html) passed through.
+HTPC with GPU for gaming and playing k8s and, maybe, frigate.

 ## Hardware